Updated July 2023

 Sylvia Spalding brings a unique background to Climate Land Leaders.
 A long-time resident of Honolulu, she spent a career in fisheries management in the Pacific Islands and today is bringing insights from that career to her stewardship of family land in Mahaska County, Iowa.

-Despite growing up abroad, Sylvia picked up a love for the family farm – she recalls drawing pictures of the farm and getting upset when told she “had to stay home with the womenfolk.”
+During family visits to Iowa, Sylvia picked up a love for the family farm – she recalls drawing pictures of the farm and getting upset when told she “had to stay home with the womenfolk.”
 She wasn’t allowed to go hunting, but she did get to fish, an interest that developed into a fisheries management career after her family settled in Hawai’i.

 As she reflects on the critical role of the watershed in her Iowa community, Sylvia brings in another Indigenous concept – ahupua‘a in the Hawaiian language.
 Sometimes likened to ‘watershed,’ ahupua’a is a traditional Hawaiian land division “typically from mountain to ocean, encompassing the people who live in the area and all of the resources the community needs to live in the area.”
 She also describes ways of working together to steward resources that are less regulation-based and more education- and code of conduct-based, drawing on her work with Indigenous practitioners of fishing and agriculture.